Skip to main content

 Powered by HuraTips.Com

 There are different varieties and types of rosehip oil on the market.
 We are here to specifically highlight a special type of cold-pressed, organic rosehip oil from the Rosa Rubiginosa species.
-Syll Botanics uses it as a key ingredient in our multi-tasking facial and under eye serum.
+Syll Botanics uses this as a key ingredient in our multi-tasking facial and under eye serum.
 We were beyond excited when we discovered this particularly effective, sustainably grown source of rosehip.

 Rosehip Oil: A Natural Free Radical Fighter